microsoft/language-server-protocol/_specifications/lsp/3.18/types/diagnostic.md

  */
 export interface CodeDescription {
 	/**
-	 * An URI to open with more information about the diagnostic error.
+	 * A URI to open with more information about the diagnostic error.
 	 */
 	href: URI;
 }